-With business activity continuing to pick up and COVID-19 restrictions being relaxed or removed in many areas despite a rise in variant infections, most US insurers are looking to capitalise on the innovations they implemented during the pandemic in terms of going virtual and digital.
+With business activity continuing to pick up and COVID-19 restrictions being relaxed or removed in many areas despite a rise in variant infections, most US insurers are looking to capitalize on the innovations they implemented during the pandemic in terms of going virtual and digital.
 Yet even though the industry as a whole may have adapted remarkably well to the extraordinary challenges raised during the past 18 months, there is still much work to be done and many critical decisions to be made over the rest of this year and into 2022.

 Key issues to be addressed include:

-As society gradually returns to normal and the economic recovery gathers momentum, bolstering GDP1 (figure 1), most insurers should be looking to build on the foundation of innovation and adaptability that helped transform their operating models, talent structure and customer experience practically overnight in response to the COVID-19 outbreak.
+As society gradually returns to normal and the economic recovery gathers momentum, bolstering GDP1 (figure 1), most insurers should be looking to build on the foundation of innovation and adaptability that helped transform their operating models, talent structure, and customer experience practically overnight in response to the COVID-19 outbreak.

 To get a sense of how insurers are feeling about their top and bottom lines, investment priorities, transformation progress, and talent plans for the rest of 2021, the DCFS surveyed various senior US insurance financial executives.
 While generally optimistic about the near future, the leaders surveyed also raised a number of challenges that could become significant speed bumps depending on how insurers respond.